Creating the Perfect Homepage for Your Blog Isn’t as Hard as You Think

 Speaking of image size, the process of designing and optimizing your homepage includes image optimization as well as SEO optimization.
 Page speed is a ranking factor with Google, so optimize for keywords as well as images.
 If your pictures are too large, they take too long to load and is a turn-off to your readers.

 Don’t be afraid to add as many images as you need to.
 Common sense does rule here, however.
 While pictures speak a thousand words, too many pictures take away from the flow of the material.
 Keep images relevant to the content, and you should be fine.
+Keep in mind that photos that include people should get more attention than photos without people.
 Remember to keep in mind page loading times and image optimization.
 Image optimization plugins help, but you might find you’ll need to optimize further, in which case other techniques may be required.

 I said earlier to let the words flow and edit later.
 After you’re finished writing and all of the information you want your readers to know is on paper (or your screen), it’s time to edit for grammar.
 Go over every word and phrase with your eyes on every detail.
 Spellcheck and comma usage is a common area where the majority of mistakes show up.